MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 	126    126 60+     4-7    D  324     22
 	127    127 60+     8-9    D  192      6
 	128    128 60+     10+    D  123      6

-## Text file imports and specifying Delimiters

-As a simple example, RevoScaleR includes a sample text data file hyphens.txt that is not separated by commas or tabs, but by hyphens, with the following contents:

-	Name-Rank-SerialNumber
-	Smith-Sgt-02912
-	Johnson-Cpl-90210
-	Michaels-Pvt-02931
-	Brown-Pvt-11311

-The *rxImport* function does not include a parameter for specifying a delimiter; in this case, you must create an *RxTextData* data source and specify the delimiter using the *delimiter* argument:

-	readPath <- rxGetOption("sampleDataDir")
-	infile <- file.path(readPath, "hyphens.txt")
-	hyphensTxt <- RxTextData(infile, delimiter="-")
-	hyphensDF <- rxImport(hyphensTxt)
-	hyphensDF

-	      Name Rank SerialNumber
-	1    Smith  Sgt         2912
-	2  Johnson  Cpl        90210
-	3 Michaels  Pvt         2931
-	4    Brown  Pvt        11311

-In normal usage, the *delimiter* argument is a single character, such as *delimiter="\\t"* for tab-delimited data or *delimiter=","* for comma-delimited data.
-However, each column may be delimited by a different character; all the delimiters must be concatenated together into a single character string.
-For example, if you have one column delimited by a comma, a second by a plus sign, and a third by a tab, you would use the argument *delimiter=",+\\t". *

 ## Using Data Sources